 As you can see, dust and lint can build up over time in the headphones jack.
 Dirt can block the connection between headphones and jack, which could be the reason for the problem.

-Restart the device and check audio settings
+Restart the device and check the audio settings

 You should make sure that your headphones don’t get damaged

-You have probably found the cause of your problem if you cannot hear audio from headphones connected to a different device.
+You have probably found the cause of your problem if you cannot hear audio from headphones connected devices to a different device.
 You can replace the headphones.
 You may have a problem with your headphones if they are working well on a different device.
 You might want to look into the following solutions.